nathanlauder/PasswordManager/README.md

 # PasswordManager
- my take on using a password manager as well as introducing myself to data structures in python
+ I wanted to create a password manager to teach myself some data structures in Python.
+In this case, I used a dictionary (hash map/table in Java) to store the service (as the key) with the password.